metio/terraform-provider-k8s/docs/resources/external_secrets_io_cluster_secret_store_v1beta1.md

 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
 Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.

+<a id="nestedatt--spec--conditions"></a>
+### Nested Schema for `spec.conditions`

+Optional:

+- `namespace_selector` (Attributes) Choose namespace using a labelSelector (see [below for nested schema](#nestedatt--spec--conditions--namespace_selector))
+- `namespaces` (List of String) Choose namespaces by name

+<a id="nestedatt--spec--conditions--namespace_selector"></a>
+### Nested Schema for `spec.conditions.namespace_selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--conditions--namespace_selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--conditions--namespace_selector--match_expressions"></a>
+### Nested Schema for `spec.conditions.namespace_selector.match_labels`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.